 Philadelphia's remaining schedule is daunting, though.
 Even if the Eagles sweep their final four contests against division opponents—which probably won't happen—they won't be favored against the Cleveland Browns, Seattle Seahawks, Green Bay Packers, New Orleans Saints or Arizona Cardinals.

-A .500 record may not attainable, but expectations are limbo-level low in the NFC Least.
+A .500 record may not be attainable, but expectations are limbo-level low in the NFC Least.

 All the Eagles have to do is let Wentz work.
 He's not perfect.
 He'll leave plays on the field.
 He knows he must play better.
 Despite his weaknesses, he's the best remaining quarterback in the division—which is more than enough to keep Philadelphia alive in the hunt to host a postseason contest.